Or find it here...

 During the persecution that followed under Diocletian, Cyprian and Justina were presented to the same judge and were executed together.
 Even though Cyprian was an evil man, God gave him the grace to die for love of Him.
 But, just as the above quote says, what are martyrs for but to show us that no one is too weak or too evil to turn to the love of God?

 The Martyrdoms of Sts.
-Justina and Cyprian is now only available on the Industrious Family Films app!
+Justina and Cyprian is now only available on the Industrious Family Films streaming site!

 Enjoy behind the scenes photos and an actor interview here!